matiaspl/LinkPi-ENCx/README.md

  https://gitee.com/LinkPi/Encoder/wikis/%E5%8D%87%E7%BA%A7&%E5%88%B7%E6%9C%BA/%E5%88%B7%E6%9C%BA%E5%8C%85
 and follow the instructions below:

-1. Prepare a USB pendrive, format it as FAT32, single partition (with no hidden partitions)
+1. Prepare a USB pendrive, format it as FAT32, single partition (with no hidden partitions) (I recommend using one with an activity LED - makes time spent in points 5-6 more bearable)
 2. Unzip all the flashing packages of the corresponding model to the root directory of the USB disk
 3. When the encoder is powered off, insert the USB disk into the USB port of the encoder
 4. Press and hold the 'DEF' button of the encoder (with a toothpick) and turn on the encoder power